Rifatur/Rifatur/README.md

 - 🔭 I like Experimenting with New technologies, building small projects
 - 🌱 I’m currently learning everything 🤣
-- 👯 Trying out C#
+- 👯 Trying out Angular js & Apache Kafka
 - 🥅 2024 Goals: Contribute more to Open Source projects

 ## 🛠  Technologies and tools